shanemileham/levelupmylife/_content/personal-development/personal-branding.md

 ### Market
 _Decide how your brand will be a business_
 - **Audience**
+  - Determine: The person that will pay you (most important), The person that influences the person that pays you (business partner, speaker, mentor, client, etc.), Your supporter (family, friends, mentors, etc.), a die-hard fan
+    - Research them: find social media profiles, connections on LinkedIn, etc.
+    - Complete a user persona (or personal description) for these people (more details are better).
+Include name, age, gender, job description, hobbies, and motivations
-  - Describe a die-hard fan.
-Why does he/she care about what you have to say?
-Age?
-Interests?
-Gender?
-Occupation?
-Education?
-Anything else that makes them unique?
+    - Why does he/she care about what you have to say?
-  - What type of relationship would you like to have with your audience?
+    - What type of relationship would you like to have with this person?
 - **Competitors**
   - Who else has a similar mission?
   - How are they executing on their personal brand?